ayyEve/tataku-common/README.md

 - // Code
 - refactor code a bit to make it prettier
 - better error handling/messages
-- handle peppy direct download moment
+- handle peppy direct download moment (might be best if notifs exist first)

 maybe todo:
+ - profiler
  - read osu replays
  - online leaderboard (needs dropdown to select leaderboard mode)
  - multiplayer
  - mods (shouldnt be too bad for some)
  - handle headphones being unplugged (might require a dropdown to select the output device, but that would need a new audio engine)
+ - online stuff